Narrowing to One Miracle ✨

 In the spirit of Future’s Info Diet series, I’ll highlight the most interesting things I’ve read since my last update.

-For the last couple weeks, I’ve been trying to strengthen my thesis that most people should own crypto assets (specifically Bitcoin, with a skeptical open eye towards Ethereum).
+For the last couple weeks, I’ve been trying to strengthen my thesis that most people should own crypto assets (specifically Bitcoin, with a skeptical open eye towards Ethereum1).
 These articles have been helpful.
 If the economy and society has felt shaky to you, it could be because our money is shaky:

 If you have 1 minute: